Mamadou Jobe: Cambridge United

+Loan to St Neots Town

+On 3 September 2021, he joined St Neots Town of the Southern League Division One Central on loan.

+Loan to Concord Rangers

+On 4 December 2021, he joined National League South club Concord Rangers on loan.

+Loan to St Albans City

+On 16 December 2022, Jobe joined National League South side St Albans City on loan for the remainder of the 2022-23 season.

+Loan to Maidstone United

+In January 2023, he joined National League club Maidstone United on loan.

+Loan to Gateshead

 In November 2023, he joined National League club Gateshead on loan until 2 January 2024.
 With his initial deal having expired, the deal was extended until 14 February 2024.
 His deal was extended to the end of the season on 17 February 2024, scoring his first goal for Gateshead on the same day, opening the scoring in a 4–2 win away at Wealdstone.
 On 23 March 2024, Jobe was recalled by Cambridge.